739 Naval Air Squadron

+739 Naval Air Squadron (739 NAS), also referred to as 739 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN), which last disbanded during 1950.
+It was operational at RNAS Culham (HMS Hornbill), Oxfordshire, as the Fleet Air Arm Photographic Trials and Development Unit, from 1947.
+It flew de Havilland Sea Mosquito TR Mk.33, de Havilland Dominie, Hawker Sea Fury and de Havilland Sea Hornet PR.22 and F.20.

-739 Naval Air Squadron (739 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN), which disbanded during 1950.
-It was formed as the Blind Approach Development Unit for the Fleet Air Arm, operating with Fairey Fulmar and Fairey Swordfish aircraft, at RNAS Lee-on-Solent (HMS Daedalus), in 1942.
-Just under one year later the squadron moved to RNAS Worthy Down (HMS Kestrel), in late 1943 and continued in the role.
-Roughly one year later the squadron moved again, relocating to RNAS Donibristle (HMS Merlin) in late 1944, disbanding in 1945.
-It reformed in 1947 and was based at RNAS Culham (HMS Hornbill), with a new role, as the Fleet Air Arm Photographic Trials and Development Unit.
+It was initially formed as the Blind Approach Development Unit for the Fleet Air Arm, operating with Fairey Fulmar and Fairey Swordfish aircraft, at RNAS Lee-on-Solent (HMS Daedalus), Hampshire, in 1942.
+Just under one year later the squadron moved to RNAS Worthy Down (HMS Kestrel), Hampshire, in late 1943 and continued in the role.
+Roughly one year later the squadron moved again, relocating to RNAS Donibristle (HMS Merlin), Fife, in late 1944, before disbanding in 1945.

 History

 Blind Approach Development Unit (1942–1945)

 739 Naval Air Squadron formed at RNAS Lee-on-Solent (HMS Daedalus), situated near Lee-on-the-Solent in Hampshire, approximately four miles west of Portsmouth, on the 15 December 1942, as the Blind Approach Development Unit.
 It was initially equipped with one Fairey Swordfish, a biplane torpedo bomber and one Fairey Fulmar, a carrier-borne reconnaissance/fighter aircraft.
 Nine months later the squadron moved to RNAS Worthy Down (HMS Kestrel), 3.5 mi north of Winchester, Hampshire, England, on 14 September 1943, gaining Avro Anson a British twin-engine, multi-role training aircraft and Airspeed Oxford also a British two-engine training aircraft.
 It remained at RNAS Worthy Down for around one year before moving again.
 On 5 October 1944 the squadron relocated to RNAS Donibristle (HMS Merlin), located 2.7 mi east of Rosyth, Fife.
 739 Naval Air Squadron disbanded on 7 March 1945 at RNAS Donibristle, becoming 'C' Flight of 778 Naval Air Squadron.